MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 The default value is `02:00:00` (2:00 AM).

-If you don't specify a value for this parameter, scheduled quick scans run at the time specified by the **ScanScheduleOffset** parameter.
+The time scheduled quick scans start is also affected by the value of the **ScanScheduleOffset** and **SchedulerRandomizationTime** parameters.

 ```yaml
 Type: DateTime